antmicro/ddr5-tester/README.md

 ## Overview

-This repository contains open hardware design files for an experimental platform built around Xilinx Kintex-7 FPGA.
+This project contains open hardware design files for an experimental platform built around Xilinx Kintex-7 FPGA.
 The main purpose of this platform is to develop and customize RAM controllers supporting DIMM DDR5 RAM modules used in data centers.
 The design files were prepared in KiCad.

-## Repository structure
+## Project structure

-The main repository directory contains KiCad PCB project files, a LICENSE and README.
+The main directory contains KiCad PCB project files, a LICENSE and README.
 The remaining files are stored in the following
 directories: